aroemers/rmap/README.md

 ### Adding to your project

-Add this to your leiningen dependencies
+Add this to your leiningen dependencies (**latest stable build**, the rest of this README may already be in the future!!1)

 ```clojure
 [functionalbytes/rmap "0.3.0"]